Tracfone Review: Prepaid Wireless at its Dirt Cheapest

 It’s also worth noting that most Tracfone phones have a text message rate of 0.3 minutes (some are 0.5).
 Net10 is 0.5 minutes on all phones.

-And, to get the best deal for your money, try to find a phone that offers triple minutes for the life of the phone.
+To get the best deal for your money, try to find a phone that offers triple minutes for the life of the phone.

 - No contracts.